Search: Advanced search

 Please enter a keyword or ID

 The RSPCA Approved Farming Scheme Standards - Turkeys have been developed by RSPCA Australia to improve the welfare of turkeys on farm, during transport and at slaughter.
 The Standards cover various aspects of production including food and water, environment and housing, stocking density, management and health, catching, transport and slaughter in order to ensure good animal welfare outcomes for the birds throughout their lives.

 The Standards are based on RSPCA policy, available scientific research, current legislation, codes of practice, standards and guidelines for animal welfare, veterinary and technical advice and current industry good practice.

 For a turkey farm to become Approved under the RSPCA Approved Farming Scheme, an RSPCA Assessor must visit the farm to determine it is meeting the requirements of the Standards.
 Once Approved, the farm will receive regular visits from an Assessor (every 3 to 6 months) to ensure they are continually meeting the Standards and providing for the needs of the birds.

 In Australia, turkeys are generally raised in large environmentally controlled sheds that may or may not provide access to an outdoor range area.
 Both indoor and outdoor production systems can be Approved under the Scheme as the RSPCA believes that either system, when managed accordingly, can provide for the behavioural and physiological needs of the birds.
 To learn more about the welfare issues associated with conventional turkey farming, please read the following article here.

 Turkeys grown on an RSPCA Approved farm, transported and slaughtered in accordance with the Standards can then be marketed with the RSPCA logo.
-To find out where you can purchase RSPCA Approved chicken, visit Choose Wisely.
+To find out where you can purchase RSPCA Approved turkey, visit the RSPCA Approved Farming Scheme website.

 Some of the requirements of the RSPCA turkeys standards are outlined below: